-With the return of the choir in October, anthems were presented on a weekly basis that covered many genres.
+With the return of the choir in October, anthems/solos were presented on a weekly basis that covered many genres.
+In November, at the Women’s Day celebration, the choir presented Draw Us in the Spirit’s Tether by Harold Friedell as a special Choral Introit.
+Following the Gospel, the choir with Randolph Johnson as soloist presented a stirring rendition of the favorite spiritual Wade in the Water.
+The offertory motet was the 20th century composer Jan Bender’s Begone Satan with Richard Blakeney as soloist.
 With Advent beginning the 1st Sunday of December, the focus of the music became anticipatory of Jesus’ coming to earth for our salvation.

-At the Christmas Eve Mass this year, the choir performed anthems that once again covered many different musical genre.
-The Preservice Music was changed with the addition of choir anthems: Go Tell it on the Mountain arr. by John Carter and How Quietly by Joel Raney with Mirjana Jovanovic singing the carol Away in a Manger above the choir.
-Directly preceding the Station at the Creche, the choir sang a new gospel anthem by a very talented young black composer Victor C. Johnson entitled Run, Run to the Manger with Randolph Johnson providing solo work.
+At the Christmas Eve Mass this year, the choir performed anthems that, once again, covered many different musical genre.
+The Preservice Music again was infused with anthems: Go Tell it on the Mountain arr. by John Carter and How Quietly by Joel Raney with Carolyn Martin-Levystein singing the carol Away in a Manger above the choir.
+Additionally, Christian Ketter sang Gesu Bambino by Pietro Yon in Italian with additional accompaniment on the violin by Tara Scheckler.
+Directly preceding the Station at the Creche, the choir sang a gospel anthem by a very talented black composer Victor C. Johnson entitled Run, Run to the Manger with Randolph Johnson and Monica Perdue providing solos.
+As a highlight, Brittany Lawrence performed a liturgical dance during that anthem.
 The Choral Introit of Well, the Savior is Born by Glenn Burleigh was sung with many in the congregation joining the singing!
 Monica Perdue was fabulous as the soloist.
 Monica also sang an Offertory solo—The Virgin Mary had a Baby Boy by J.B.
 Hairston that was commissioned by the notable Afro-American opera singer Kathleen Battle.
 As the sequence anthem, the choir performed Harold Darke’s hauntingly beautiful In the Bleak Midwinter.
-Following the Gospel, the fanfare-like anthem Jesus Is Born, Alleluia by Eugene Butler was gloriously presented by the choir.
-Following the sermon, a delightful arrangement of the French carol, He Is Born (arr by Jack Schrader) was sung.
-During distribution of the Eucharist, Adolphe Adams’ O Holy Night was gorgeously sung as a solo by Sarah McIntyre with the choir on the refrain, and Randolph Johnson sang the Ave Maria by Schubert.
-The Gloria from Mozart’s Coronation Mass was magnificently sung by the choir as part of the ordinary of the mass.
+Following the Gospel, the French carol, He Is Born (arr by Jack Schrader) was sung.
+After the sermon, Christian Ketter sang, in French, the beloved Cantique de Noel (O Holy Night) by Adolphe Adam.
+During distribution of the Eucharist, the Ave Maria by Schubert was magnificently sung in German by Christian Ketter with special violin accompaniment by Tara Scheckler.

 Our On-Going Mission